System fibreglass mesh for EWI systems

 Colour:White with a red imprint of KABE;

-Storage:in undamaged originally sealed packagings protected against self-unwinding of rolls.
-Protect from direct insolation, organic solvents and their fumes.
-The product to be stored in rolls in vertical position.
+Storage:in undamaged originally sealed packagings protected against self- unwinding of rolls.
+Protect against direct exposure to sunlight, organic solvents and their vapours.
+The product should be stored in rolls in vertical position.

 • Top quality supported by numerous research and long-term experience